CarlosLeonCode/trn-java-basics-SE-POO/README.md

 ### Objects:
 - Are the result of the model (classes)
+- these are compose by a group of attributes and methods.

+### Variables
+- They are elemental entities like numbers, characters, true or false, etc..

 ### Constructors methods:
 - This creates new instances of a class.